godotengine/godot-docs/classes/class_camera.rst

 | *Getter* | get_v_offset()      |
 +----------+---------------------+

-The vertical (Y) offset of the Camera viewport.
+The vertical (Y) offset of the camera viewport.

 Method Descriptions
 -------------------